It’s better to live for the moment than save for the future right?

 What you don’t see won’t hurt you.

-Similar, if setup an automatic budget, you won’t see any extra money.
+Similarly, if set up an automatic budget, you won’t see any extra money.
 Instead, it will get transferred to different accounts, funding other saving goals.
 This can be tricky if you receive unexpected money, but you can follow similar principles.

 For example, anytime you receive extra money, make it a habit to deposit it into your checking account.
 Saving money shouldn’t be your only priority, but it’s still important to save.
 And what better way than saving automatically?

 I bet you didn’t imagine hearing to spend your extra money on nice things right?